Campus Improvement Plan

 Strategy's Expected Result/Impact: EB students will receive intervention aligned to their needs based on the domains of the TELPAS assessment.

-Staff Responsible for Monitoring: EB Teacher, Classroom teachers, Asst.
+Staff Responsible for Monitoring: Interventionists, LEP Assistant, Classroom teachers, CAIS, Asst.
 Principals

-Strategy 2: Teachers will utilize instructional strategies and programming, such as Talk Read Talk Write, to reinforce and enhance student mastery of the four domains.
+Strategy 2: Teachers will utilize instructional strategies and programming, such as Talk Read Talk Write and QSSSA, to reinforce and enhance student mastery of the four domains.

 Strategy's Expected Result/Impact: Teachers will understand strategies and resources that support student's skill development.